Connecticut Paycheck Calculator — Real CT Tax Brackets (2026)

 Frequently Asked Questions — Connecticut Paycheck Calculator

-No, Connecticut does not have local or municipal income taxes on wages.
-All Connecticut income tax is collected at the state level.
-This differs from neighboring New York, where New York City and Yonkers impose local income taxes on top of state tax.
+No. Connecticut does not allow cities or municipalities to impose local income taxes on wages.
+All Connecticut state income tax is collected at the state level.
+This makes Connecticut simpler than states like Ohio or New York, where local and city income taxes add another layer of withholding.

-Yes, Connecticut consistently ranks as one of the highest-tax states overall, factoring in income tax, property tax, and sales tax.
+Yes.
+Connecticut consistently ranks among the top 5 highest-tax states when combining state income tax, property tax, and sales tax.
 Property taxes in Connecticut are among the highest in the nation.
-However, high incomes and a strong financial services sector mean many Connecticut workers still accumulate significant wealth.
+However, Connecticut also has high average household incomes, particularly in Fairfield County near New York City, where many finance industry workers reside.